 - Sudden mood changes, irritability, depression, sadness, anger, difficulty in expressing feelings.

 - Poor concentration and being unusually tired.

-- Intense shame about her body and fear of gaining weight .
+- Intense shame about their body and fear of gaining weight .

 - Constant pursuit of thinness.

-If there are several of these signs together, it could mean she has an eating problem.
+If there are several of these signs together, it could mean they have an eating problem.

 Causes of eating disorders

 There is no clear cause for eating disorders.
 This makes it more upsetting for the person, family and friends, as they all try to think about what could have started it and what to do about it.
 However, the following factors may add to the risk that someone has of developing an eating disorder.